centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 Ticket Constraints:
 ```

-then recreate only needed constraints.
+If it's OK, then recreate only needed constraints.

 In order to glue the Primary Database role with the Virtual IP, define a mutual Constraint: